dogsGhost/rc-shared-radio-groups/README.md

 Type: `function`

 Optional.
 If passed must be a function.
-This is passed the name/value of specific set when it is seleected/deselected.
+This is passed the name/value of a specific group when it is selected/deselected.

 ### `values`